OT-Afrifa/cesc/README.md

 | `min_speed` | 2.0 m/s | Minimum wind speed to draw a corridor |
 | `frac_strong_cutoff` | 0.5 | Threshold separating faint from strong objects |

-Note: `box_sizes` (default 20, 40, 80 km) is a structural design choice rather
+Note: `box_sizes` (default 20, 40, 80 km) is a structural design choice.
-than a tunable threshold.
 It controls which spatial scales are used to compute the adaptive detection background.
 Smaller boxes catch sharp isolated cells;
 larger boxes catch broader organised clusters.
 The union across scales is taken to avoid missing either type.
 This follows the same multi-scale union design